-Microsoft® Windows® operating systems
+Microsoft[®] Windows[®] operating systems

-The master console for the SAN Volume Controller includes the PuTTY client program, which is a Windows SSH client program.
-The PuTTY client program can be installed on your master console system in one of the following ways:
+The IBM System Storage Productivity Center (SSPC) and the master console for the SAN Volume Controller include the PuTTY client program, which is a Windows SSH client program.
+The PuTTY client program can be installed on your SSPC or master console server in one of the following ways:

-- If you purchased the master console hardware option from IBM, the PuTTY client program has been preinstalled on the hardware. - You can use the master console software installation CD to install the PuTTY client program.
-The master console hardware option and the software-only master console both provide this CD. - You can use the separate PuTTY client program installation wizard, putty-<version>-installer.exe, which is included as part of the SAN Volume Controller Console zip file.
-You can download the SAN Volume Controller Console zip file from the following Web site:
+- If you purchased the SSPC or the master console hardware option from IBM, the PuTTY client program has been preinstalled on the hardware. - You can use the master console software installation CD to install the PuTTY client program.
+The SSPC, master console hardware option, and the software-only master console each provide this CD. - You can use the separate PuTTY client program installation wizard, putty-<version>-installer.exe.
+You can download the PuTTY client program from the following Web site: